panchalAdinath/apnaClgDemo/README.md

 # apnaClgDemo
-This is practice donig with apna college
+This is practice doingg with apna college
+Author- Adinath Panchal